roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "Now that we all here.
 Why don't we talk some more?"
 "No. I am in desire to flirt with Lydia.
 As soon as possible."
 "Wah, the purpose has changed!?"
 "It is all right.
-No problem.
+Not an issue.
 Well, then, now I..."
 "Hey! hey!" says Prico.
 "Let's play cards!"
 "...Rather abrupt, is it not..."
 Yuuyami forces a smile.
 "However, we shall keep it for the next occasion."
 "In this case, how about a game of chess with me?"
 "What is wrong, even you, Ohan?
-You don't  want me to leave?"
+You don't  wish me to leave?"

 Something is strange.